salcedoe/MtMdocs/docs/matlabBasics/Character.md

     ```matlab title="result"
         result =
-          The sum of 2 plus 3 equals 5
+          'The sum of 2 plus 3 equals 5'
     ```
 === "Answer"